 Attendance and Punctuality

 On a Monday, Thursday and Friday, a whole school assembly will take place at 8:55am, while on a Tuesday and Wednesday, assemblies take place at 10:15 am.
-It is therefore extremely important that your child arrives at school on time and is lined up, ready to come in at 8:50am, ready for registration.
+It is therefore extremely important that your child arrives at school on time, ready to enter school at 8:50am, ready for registration.
 Should your child be unwell, please ensure that you have contacted the office in good time so that absences can be recorded and passed on.

-PE/Games are taken by Mr R. Wheeler, our sports coach, on a Wednesday for Year 5.
-There will be additional sports sessions timetabled on other afternoons throughout the year.
+PE/Games are taken by Mr R. Wheeler, our sports coach, and other specialist coaches throughout the year.
 It is important that your child has the correct kit for PE, this includes a tracksuit, a pair of black shorts, a white t-shirt and also a pair of trainers.
 Your child will be expected to have their hair tied back and any earrings must be removed.
 Please could you ensure that all kit is clearly named.

 Homework and Reading Diaries

 Every week, the children in Year 5 will receive homework to be completed by a certain date.
 A record will be kept to ensure that children are completing these tasks.
 Maths homework will be handed out each Tuesday and will be expected to be returned on a Monday.
 English homework will be handed out each Friday and will be expected to be returned on a Thursday.